Direct Access for Answers to Conjunctive Queries with Aggregation: Locally Annotated Databases

+Since $\Qtpfree$ is full and $Q_0$ is acyclic with no disruptive trios, \Cref{theorem:full-query-annotation-to-variable} implies that $\Qtpfree$ is in $\linlog$ on $\pfreeQp{T}$-annotated $\Q$-databases.
+We therefore get that direct access for $Q'$ on $U$-annotated $\Q$-databases is in $\linlog$, and as a consequence so is direct access for $Q$.

-As we explain next, the argument above is specific to $\aggmax$ and not all aggregate functions, since we rely on $\aggmax$ being \e{idempotent}.
+As we explain next, the argument above is specific to $\aggmax$ and not all aggregate functions since we rely on $\aggmax$ being \e{idempotent}.
 An operation $\oplus$ is said to be idempotent if for every $a$ in the domain $\K$ we have that $a \oplus a = a$.
 We say that a commutative semiring is an \e{$\oplus$-idempotent semiring} if its addition operation, $\oplus$, is idempotent.

 Let $(\K,\oplus,\otimes,\zero,\one)$ be some logarithmic-time commutative semiring.
-The process of existential variable elimination using \cref{lemma:existential-elimination-semiring} takes a free-connex \cqstar $Q$ and a $\K$-database $(D, \tau)$ and translates it to a full acyclic \cqstar $Q'$ and a $\K$-database $(D', \tau')$.
-When working over an $\oplus$-idempotent semiring, if the input database is locally annotated, then the output database is also guaranteed to be locally annotated.
-The semirings used for $\aggcountd$, $\aggmin$, and $\aggmax$ are $\oplus$-idempotent and therefore provide such a guarantee, while the semirings used for $\aggsum$ and $\aggcount$ do not.
-In the case of the query of \cref{query:r-annotated-tractable-query}, if the aggregate function was $\aggsum$ instead of $\aggmax$, once we eliminate existential variables, the database for $Q_\full$ is no longer guaranteed to be locally-annotated, since projecting out the existential variable $w_3$ may cause $R$, in addition to $T'$, to be annotated with values other than $\one$.
+The process of existential variable elimination as given in \Cref{lemma:existential-elimination-semiring-Qfree} takes a free-connex \cqstar $Q$ without self-joins and a $\K$-database $(D, \tau)$ and translates it to a full acyclic \cqstar $\Qpfree$ and a $\K$-database $(D_\free, \tau_\free)$.
+When working over an $\oplus$-idempotent semiring, if the input database is locally annotated, then we can show that the output database is also guaranteed to be locally annotated.
+The semirings used for $\aggcountd$ (over logarithmic domain), $\aggmin$, and $\aggmax$ are $\oplus$-idempotent and therefore provide such a guarantee, while the semirings used for $\aggsum$ and $\aggcount$ do not.
+In the case of the query of~\eqref{query:r-annotated-tractable-query}, if the aggregate function was $\aggsum$ instead of $\aggmax$, once we eliminate existential variables, the database for $\Qpfree$ is no longer guaranteed to be locally-annotated since projecting out the existential variable $w_3$ may cause $R$, in addition to $T'$, to be annotated with values other than $\one$.

-Using \cref{lemma:existential-elimination-semiring} to eliminate existential variables does not guarantee optimal results, even over $\oplus$-idempotent semirings.
-Consider the following simplified version of \cref{query:r-annotated-tractable-query}: